Skip to main content

 (c) Caring for a mildly ill child.

-(13) Nonprescription and prescription medication shall be administered in accordance with program policies and procedures and only with written permission of a parent.
+(13) Nonprescription and prescription medication will be administered in accordance with program policies and procedures and only with written permission of a parent.
 Only employees who are health professionals or who have completed drug administration training may administer medication pursuant to section 3313.713 of the Revised Code;

 (14) Emergency action in case of fire, homeland security, severe weather, medical, dental, and other emergencies.
 General emergencies include any threats to the safety of children due to environmental conditions or threats of violence, natural disasters such as fire, tornado, flood, and loss of power, heat, or water;

-(b) Children shall have drill practice at least once per quarter during the school year and at least once during a summer program to demonstrate appropriate procedures and appropriate behavior in accordance with the program's written policy and procedures during an emergency regarding the rooms where the program is provided.
+(b) Children will have drill practice at least once per quarter during the school year and at least once during a summer program to demonstrate appropriate procedures and appropriate behavior in accordance with the program's written policy and procedures during an emergency regarding the rooms where the program is provided.

 (15) Recording and reporting of accidents;